ruzpuz/api-rate-limiting/README.md

         "uniqueField" : {
             "section" : 'header',
             "name" : 'token'
-        },
-        "cookieParser" : {
-            "secret" : '',
-            "options" : ''
         }
     }

-This is an example of a valid configuration object.
 This configuration will mean that our API should handle 10 calls per 100 seconds.
 User will be identified by a token attribute in header section.